 It’s common sense and keeps everyone’s experience enjoyable.
 Knowing the basic jet ski safety rules and etiquette when meeting other water enthusiasts is the best way to stay out of trouble.

-Specialist jet ski insurance with Insure4Boats
+Specialist jet ski insurance through Insure4Boats

 Accidents and theft are a real risk, whether you’re towing your jet ski to your favourite bit of coastline or out on the water already.
-That’s why you may want to consider specialist insurance.
+That’s why you may want to consider specialist jet ski insurance.

-With Insure4Boats, you can cover your jet ski up to the value of £20,000 against theft, accidental damage, malicious damage, salvation charges and a further £1m in third-party liability.
+With specialist jet ski insurance through Insure4Boats, you can protect your jet ski against theft, accidental damage, malicious damage, salvage charges and a further £3m in third-party liability.

 Please note the information provided on this page should not be taken as advice and has been written as a matter of opinion.
 For more on insurance cover and policy wording, see our homepage.